jopemachine-arvis/arvis/iohook-prebuilts/README.md

 1. Each binary files are managed by compressing it into a `zip` format.

-2. Zip compression must be done on the corresponding platform.
-(`electron-v85-darwin-x64` file must be compressed in `macos`.)

-3. Do not upload binaries other than `zip` files.
+2. Do not upload binaries other than `zip` files.

+3. Do not upload windows binary (not work)